adeyie/homoscedasticity/README.md

 ## Weighted Least Squares (WLS) Regression
 The model parameter estimation formulation for WLS regression is
 <pre> β = (XᵀWX)⁻¹XᵀWy </pre>

 In the above equation, W is unknown and a diagonal matrix with dimensions equal to the number of observations.
 It can be estimated from the residuals of the OLS regression.
+To determine the weight matrix 𝑊, first compute the residuals from an OLS model.
+Then, construct a diagonal matrix where each diagonal element is the inverse of the squared residual for that observation.